carpentries-incubator/managing-computational-projects/episodes/01-introduction.md

 1. Introduction to data science, Machine Learning, Deep Learning, AI (Under development)
 2. Managing and supervising computational Projects (Current Lesson)

-Each masterclass is supplemented with technical resources and learning opportunities that can be used by senior researchers in guiding the learning and application of skills by other researchers in their team.
+Each masterclass is supplemented with technical resources and learning opportunities that can be used by project supervisors or senior researchers in guiding the learning and application of skills by other researchers in their teams.

 ## Target audience

 Experimental biologists and biomedical research communities, with a focus on two key professional/career groups:

-1. Group leaders without prior experience with Data Science and ML/AI - interested in understanding the potential additionality and application in their areas of expertise
+1. Group leaders without prior experience with Data Science and ML/AI - interested in understanding the potential additionality and application in their areas of expertise.
-2. Postdoc and lab scientists (next-generation senior leaders) interested in additionality, but also the group more likely to benefit from tools to equip them with the requirements to enable the integration of computational science into biosciences
+2. Postdoc and lab scientists - next-generation senior leaders, who are interested in additionality, but also the group more likely to benefit from tools to equip them with the requirements to enable the integration of computational science into biosciences.

 ## Pre-requisites and Assumptions